 The QA of the ELS-produced data is the ultimate responsibility of the ELS QAO and ELS Project Manager.
-The laboratory data are transmitted or made available in an electronic format to the LCRA, UCRA or COA QAO.
+The laboratory data are transmitted or made available in an electronic format to the LCRA or UCRA Data Managers.
 Hard copies of the data are provided to agencies upon request.
+UCRA performs in-house checks of the data, combines the field and lab data into a single excel file, and transmits the data to the LCRA Data Manager.